Sweet Minou Mystery

 Theo Mackintosh had not owned the store very long, just a few years.
 In fact, he had started like his own sole employee, Julius (who was now in his twenties) had - as a kid with a side job in high school.
 Theo’s parents had had other plans for him which included dental or law school, and for a time he dabbled to please them, but he could only really focus his immense concentration on a few niche things.
 One happened to be comics.
 Another film stock.
 And another, tiny aquatic animals whose home he was tinkering with when April walked in the door that day.

 The oddly heavy door creaked and slammed itself.
 “You really need to get a new door,” April mentioned casually to Theo who had not looked up from his miniature shrimp tank, even though the door’s bang included a clash of bells meant to alert them to a customer’s entrance.
-As years passed they really didn’t hear any of it anymore, and only occasionally, fleetingly, considered doing something about the door.
+As years passed they really didn’t hear it anymore, and only occasionally, fleetingly, considered doing something about the door.

 “If I did we might miss your stunning entrance,” Theo deadpanned as he carefully siphoned water out of the tank, still not looking up.
 It was a tricky operation with the tiny cherry shrimp babies zipping around, and Theo took it very seriously.
 Julius was nimbly filing through a box of books at the register and smiled at April as her eyes adjusted to the artificial light and dizzying array of splashy reading material covering every inch of the store.

 Theo and Julius were good foils for each other.
-Theo was on the slim and slight side, with creamy white skin and a great flop of dark hair.
+Theo was on the slim and slight side, with stark white skin and a great flop of dark hair.
 He wore black-rimmed glasses and had a lot of nervous energy which he funneled into his passions and blew off with his smoking habit, and he only wore black, white, and gray clothing.
-He, like April, was in his thirties, and they had known each other just peripherally through their youths by living and working in proximity.
-They had really become friends once April returned from France and starting living in the apartment above the shop.
+He, like April, was in his thirties, and they had known each other peripherally through their youths by living and working in proximity.
+They had really become friends once April returned from France and moved into the apartment above the shop.
 She started frequenting the comic shop more and more, partly to learn more about comics to fill her free time, but mostly to chat with Theo who always had a tale or theory to tell and had a heart that really cared.

-Julius, who was black, was younger and edgier with a gold nose stud and a tattoo of the Green Lantern John Stewart on his left biceps, and he wore a variety of muscle tees, some comic-themed some simply colorful.
+Julius, who was black, was younger and edgier with a gold nose stud and a tattoo of the Green Lantern John Stewart on his left biceps, and he wore a variety of muscle tees, some comic-themed, some simply colorful.
 He rode his skateboard into work everyday like he had been doing for years.
 Julius was also an artist, and when he wasn’t sorting through inventory or helping customers or setting up for game nights, he would sketch at his front register perch.

 “Gee, thanks, you sure know how to make a girl feel special,” she deflected, although she really did want to talk about it, but where to start?
 She reached into her purse and took out the old picture she had covered in one of the glassine candy bags they keep at the shop.
 “Theo, what do you think of this?”
 She held the picture up and he turned his focus onto it, took it from her and carefully turned it around in his hands.